11 tips to start a meditation practice (and keep at it)

-Meditation sessions are held at the Lotus Room every Friday at 7pm.
+Meditation sessions are held live online at the Lotus Room every Friday at 6.30pm – click the link here for more details.
 Discover also the benefits of yoga, what Lotus Room Yoga is all about and what it means to live the yoga life.
 Contact Jenny for more information.

 Writing: Melanie Drury